"New Bribesville" hits Italy Inc. before election

 “It is obvious that the economic damage is great.”

-Other major exporting countries also prosecute companies caught bribing foreign officials to win contracts.
+Other major exporting countries also prosecute companies in similar cases of corrupting foreign officials to make sales.

-Many in business say they welcome efforts by Monti, a former EU commissioner, to crack down on corruption among Italian officials and hope the next administration can help improve their country’s reputation.
+Many in business say they welcome efforts by Monti, a former EU commissioner who is now running for office as a centrist, to crack down on corruption among Italian officials and hope the next administration can help improve their country’s reputation.

-Though less ambitious than Monti’s original proposal, parliament endorsed new measures in November to increase penalties for demanding bribes and other abuses of office.
+Though less ambitious that Monti’s original proposal, parliament endorsed new measures in November to increase penalties for demanding bribes and other abuses of office.